ppy/osu-wiki/news/2024/2024-08-12-the-followpoint-motion-the-ultimate-catcher.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-lvd" href="https://osu.ppy.sh/users/18152711">MegaMix</a></p>

 Now that you've reached #1 rank in osu!catch, do you have any other goals in mind?
-Is there anything else you'd like to achieve now, be that for example an SS on a hard map, or maybe even 2000pp score?
+Is there anything else you'd like to achieve now, be that for example an SS on a hard map, or maybe even 2000 pp score?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/3885626" style="background-image: url('/wiki/shared/news/2024-08-12-the-followpoint-motion-the-ultimate-catcher/avatar-Motion.jpg')"></a>